-A number of interesting quantum systems have been studied using this deformed algebra, such as the transition rate of ultra cold neutrons in gravitational field \cite{n6}, the Lamb shift and Landau levels \cite{n7}.
+A number of interesting quantum systems have been studied using this deformed algebra, such as the transition rate of ultra-cold neutrons in gravitational field \cite{n6}, the Lamb shift and Landau levels \cite{n7}.
 There has been another interesting result derived from this deformed algebra, which shows that space needs to be a discrete lattice, and only multiples of a fundamental length scale (normally taken as the Planck length) can be measured \cite{m1}.
-Note that minimum length does not automatically imply discrete lengths, or vice-versa.
-Motivated by this result, in this paper we analyze the deformation of the algebra and the subsequent Schrödinger equation consistent with the existence of a minimum time, and demonstrate that it leads to a discretization of time as well.
-It may be noted that discretization of time had also been predicted from a deformed version of the Wheeler-DeWitt equation \cite{wd}.
+Note that minimum length does not automatically imply discrete lengths, or vice versa.
+Motivated by this result, in this paper we analyze the deformation of the algebra and the subsequent Schr\"{o}dinger equation consistent with the existence of a minimum time, and demonstrate that it leads to a discretization of time as well.
+It may be noted that discretization of time had also been predicted from a deformed version of the Wheeler--DeWitt equation \cite{wd}.
 The discretization of time, and the related breakdown of time reparametrization invariance of a system resembles a crystal lattice in time.
 Time crystals have been studied recently using a very different physical motivation, e.g. analyzing superconducting rings, and the spontaneous breakdown of time-translation symmetry in classical and quantum systems \cite{ctime, ctime1, c0time, c1time, cti}.